mdibl/Biocore_cloud/README.md

 Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

-Our Jenkins setting consist on A single, large master server with multiple worker nodes.
+Our Jenkins setting consists on A single master server (free tier)  with multiple worker nodes.
 Worker nodes are EC2 Spot Fleet

 ## Use Cases